Chipdelmal/SoNA3BS/pages/mydoc/docOverview.md

 The simulation's folder contains al the files required for the model to run.
 These files are divided to accomodate different modular aspects of the simulation.
 A brief description of each one of these files follows.

 ### go
-Main simulation file
+Main simulation file.
+This file contains the top-layer routines to be called by the simulation in order to run.
+Start here if any specific behaviour is to be changed/analysed.

 ### global
-Global simulation parameters (exported from "ParameterExport.nb")
+Global simulation parameters.
+This file contains all the biological/behavioural parameters that are required to control the agents' behaviours.
+In an ideal scenario these parameters are exported from "ParameterExport.nb" as this notebook contains all the function fits and scaling factors required for the simulation to run properly.

 ### auxiliaryFunctions.nls
-Functions that perform general unspecific activities
+Functions that perform general unspecific activities like random sampling, day-night cycles, contact updates, etcetera; that are not related to a particular agent type.

+### randomScenarios.nls
+Five different artificially uniformly distributed generated spatial scenarios.
+These settings can be created with routines included in "RandomMapGeneration.nb".

 ### GoogleMap_HET.nls
-Google Map processed spatial layout in "Catemaco, Veracruz"
+Google Map processed spatial layout in "Catemaco, Veracruz".
+This map was obtained using the routine included in "MapFromGoogle.nb" for houses detection.
+The algorithm detects squares in a given map image and assigns them spatial coordinates along with a number of persons that live in the "house" according to its detected surface area.

 ### GoogleMap_HOM.nls
-Artificially homogeneous spatial layout with same demographic characteristics as GoogleMap_HET
+Artificially homogeneous spatial layout with same demographic characteristics as GoogleMap_HET but with all spatial variables removed.
+All houses and persons are concentrated at the center of the map and breeding/mating sites all are located in their vicinity.

-### randomScenarios.nls
-Five different artificially uniform generated scenarios for testing purposes

 ### movement
-Pseudo-Random walking routines for agents
+Pseudo-Random walking routines for agents.
+All the agents have two basic movement behaviours: targetted movement (movement with a definite direction) and random movement (movement without any aim or goal).

 ### schoolfield
-Metabolic development model for mosquitos
+Metabolic development model for mosquitos.
+This model controls the way mosquitoes develop through their life stages.
+It depends on temperature and a set of biological parameters that are specific to the mosquito species being simulated.

 ### controlMeasures
-Population control intervention routines
+Mosquito population control intervention routines.
+Contains the behaviour of each one of the mosquito population interventions and how they affect the agents.

 ### release
-Interventions that deal with mosquitos releases with
+Interventions that deal with mosquitos releases.
+These functions control how often releases occur and their spatial distribution.

 ### turtlesCreation
-Instantiation of the individuals in the environment
+Instantiation of the individuals in the environment.

 ### xmlExport
 Routines to export experiments' data into XML format